sendgrid/dx-automator/CONTRIBUTING.md

 We welcome direct contributions to the dx-automator code base.
 Thank you!

 ### How we use branches
-All PRs and changes will be made to the `development` branch.
-Once we have that branch stable, we will make merges to `master` and update the package managers.
+All PRs and changes will be made to the `main` branch.

 ### Development Environment ###